Moonshine-IDE/MoonshineWebsite/docs/recaptcha/royale/index.md

 ###### Step 21
 We're going to add an HTTPService through Royale's mechanism caled [beads](https://apache.github.io/royale-docs/features/strands-and-beads){:target="_blank"}.

-Let's add a beads section inside VGroup, and then an HTTP service pointing to our Grails Back End, which we're going to build in the next part.
+Let's add a beads section inside VGroup, and then an HTTP service pointing to our Grails back-end, which we're going to build in the next part.

 ```
 <j:beads>